 A conservatory is traditionally an all-glazed structure and was popular for homes from the Victorian era, when ornate structures were fashioned from glass, wrought iron and wood.

 Bay fronted styles, high gabled roofs, elaborate finials, cresting, and ridges may be in evidence, along with stained glass, gothic motifs and intricate tracery.

-It is a conservatory’s wealth of design features, along with a diversity in shape and dimension, that makes this type of structure so easily adapted to suit a variety of period homes, whatever their style and size.
+The wealth of design features, along with a diversity in shape and dimension make this type of structure so easily adapted to suit a variety of period homes, whatever its style and size.

 For a greater link with the house, opt for a sunroom, which tends to be a more solid addition with a full roof, lots of glazing and patio doors.
 Oak frame extensions are particularly sought after and can significantly increase a home’s value.